QuaSi-Software/Documentation/docs/resie_operation_control.md

 A CHPP is operated by this `storage-driven` strategy, which requires two parameters `high_threshold` and `low_threshold` as well as a linked buffer tank, which is added in the `control_refs` of the CHPP.
 The user does not need to know about the implementation of this strategy, only about the meaning of its parameters.

 Another use of operational strategies is controlling the production code without the use of a state machine.
 For example a demand-driven strategy requires only that any energy system is linked, with no specification as to which.
 This in turn is done so that determining the order of execution of simulation steps places the linked system before the controlled system.
-Otherwise the controlled energy system might try to meet a demand that has not yet been calculated.
+Otherwise the controlled energy system might try to meet a demand that has not been calculated yet.